LucaFilipozzi/keycloak-extensions/require-role-authenticator/README.md

 to have the specified role in order for access to proceed.

 But it may also be used to require that an impersonator have a role.
-When applied on a client-basis, this allow for client-by-client impersonation control.
+When applied on a client-basis, this allows for client-by-client impersonation control.

 This authenticator will add to user session notes the array of client roles